rawathimanshu05/FleetLink/README.md

 # FleetLink

-- FleetLink is a vehicle booking system that allows users to check available vehicles and make bookings.
+- FleetLink is a vehicle booking system that allows users to check available vehicles and make booking.
 - It provides APIs to check vehicle availability and book vehicles.
 - The frontend is built with React, and the backend uses Node.js and Express.